sicedia/spiderhub/README.md

 # SPIDERHUB

 ## About
 SPIDERHUB is a Django-based web application for analyzing and visualizing documents and agreements that drive digital transformation between the European Union and Latin America.
-It automates metadata extraction, maps relationships between entities, and offers advanced search and filtering by location, date, actors, themes.
+Offers advanced search and filtering by location, date, actors, themes.

 ## Relation with This Project
 This repository implements SPIDERHUB’s core functionality: